Mikeez/strapi-provider-email-msgraph/README.md

-This package is forked off (EXTERNAL FORK) from: [mondago](https://github.com/mondago/strapi-provider-email-msgraph) I do not take any credits
+This package is externally forked off: [mondago](https://github.com/mondago/strapi-provider-email-msgraph) - I do not take any credits

 # strapi-provider-email-msgraph